Subscribe

 • Recurring expenses: $7,000 to $20,000 (including electricity, maintenance, ongoing integration, and data management costs)

 These ballpark estimates can vary significantly based on specific requirements, location, and market conditions.
-It’s always best to consult with a professional for a more personalized and accurate estimate.
-Additionally, it’s a good idea to check current market rates for hardware and cloud services for the most up-to-date prices.
+It is always preferable to speak with a professional for a more personalized and accurate estimate.
+It’s also a good idea to check current market rates for hardware and cloud services to get the most recent pricing.

 If your company is thinking about adjusting an open-source foundation model, it’s important to consider the factors that can affect the cost of implementing generative AI.